basilesportif/gall-guide/guide-docs/overview.md

 ## What Do I Need to Know?
 To write Gall programs, you need a decent understanding of Hoon.
 To write Gall programs that use Landscape, you need to know Javascript.
 For the JS part, we'll go over in a lot of detail, so that even if you haven't seen much React, you'll be able to follow along.

+## Creating a Real Application
+Over the course of the "Backend Foundation" series, we will create the backend for a group chat admin app, `picky` that allows monitoring and management of users in all chats you are an owner or admin of.
+In each lesson, the exercises will build on each other to progressively create the application.

 ## Final Notes
 Throughout this guide, I generally use "prose" explanations.
 When a certain section is very code-heavy (such as breaking down all pieces of a type), I put the whole thing in a code block and use comments (`::`) to explain.